-Battery life tips and tricks
+Battery life tips and tricks28

 - Leaving your Li-ion-powered phone discharge completely often is not a good idea, since it puts stress on the battery.

 - BUT you should let your phone fully discharge once every 30 charges.
-Reason - batteries which have a fuel gauge need to be calibrated and that is the perfect way to do it.
+Reason - batteries, which have a fuel gauge, need to be calibrated and that is the perfect way to do it.